pgMemento/pgMemento/README.md

 pgMemento provides an audit trail for your data inside a PostgreSQL database using triggers and server-side functions written in PL/pgSQL.
-It also tracks DDL changes to enable schema versioning and offers powerful mechanism to restore or repair past revisions.
+It also tracks DDL changes to enable schema versioning and offers powerful algorithms to restore or repair past revisions.

 ## Index